-A residential math/science program brings approximately 150 middle school to develop interest, excitement and self-confidence.
-Efforts inform the development of new educational materials and programming at the REEF, UCSB’s educational marine aquarium facility.
+SBC LTER collaborates with The REEF, UCSB’s educational marine aquarium facility.
 We work with teachers in professional development workshops and in their classrooms to improve student understanding of key environmental concepts, including ocean circulation, weather, and potential influences on biodiversity.

 SBC’s undergraduate education program includes research and science education experiences through mentoring by graduate students, postdocs, research staff and investigators.
 Undergraduate students who participate in our interdisciplinary research program are exposed to a variety of hands-on research and training in kelp forest and beach ecology, coastal oceanography, watershed science, and data management and analysis.
 Students also have access to our Research Experience for Undergraduates (REU) program and several other mentorship programs sponsored by the University.

 Graduate and postdoctoral scholars from a range of disciplines are actively involved in all aspects of research.
 Our interdisciplinary research examining the response of coastal ecosystems to natural and human-induced alterations enables valuable cross-training on diverse aspects of science and its communcation.
 Local networking is ehanced by a student-organized California LTER Graduate Student Symposium organized with CCE and MCR.
 This well-attended symposium has been popular with our graduate students as an informal venue to share their work and ideas with students from other LTER sites.